Software Testing Best Practices

 Steps to follow when integrating quality assurance (QA) tests with the CI/CD pipeline

-- Select the appropriate CI/CD tool (e.g., Jenkins, Circle CI, Travis CI, etc.) for the project.
+• Select the project’s appropriate CI/CD tool (e.g., Jenkins, Circle CI, Travis CI, etc.).

 We use these generated reports to log all the information related to the testing tasks and their frameworks.
 In other words, we need to log all the testing modules and their outcomes.